-For every polymeric particle, which is detected, the information summarized above is stored individually, allowing comprehensive evaluation and clustering of results including the introduction of size classes.
+For every polymeric particle that is detected the information summarized above is stored individually, allowing comprehensive evaluation and clustering of results including the introduction of size classes.

-NOTE A polymeric substance, which does not give any reflection in the NIR wavelength range, cannot be detected.
+NOTE 1 A polymeric substance, which does not give any reflection in the NIR wavelength range, cannot be detected.
 For example, if a non-tacky particle is deeply dyed in black.